gaurravsh/Financial-Broker-Management/README.md

 1. Connect to an external MySQL db, hosted on AWS.
 2. Use encoded password in properties file and then decode it.
+3. Use logging.
+A few trivial issues remain though.

 **Objectives yet to achieve**

-1. Use logging.
-2. Use SSL with establishing connection with AWS/MySQL.
+1. Use SSL with establishing connection with AWS/MySQL.

 **Learning Objectives** :